ArcaneNibble/cnoidal/format_notes.md

 ### Blocks

 Blocks contain the same header as in LXT2 files.
-However, if `start_time` is greater than `end_time`, it indicates that the block contents use run-length-encoding for the value dictionary (the time values are then swapped back into the correct order).3
+However, if `start_time` is greater than `end_time`, it indicates that the block contents use run-length-encoding for the value dictionary (the time values are then swapped back into the correct order).

 The compression formats that can be used are gzip, LZMA, and bzip2.
 "Striped" compression is not supported.